Using Microsoft Teams Lists

 The appearance and operation of the Lists app in Teams is like its browser counterparts (Figure 3).

 Starting a conversation creates a new topic in the channel (without a subject, regretfully) with an embedded link to the list item.
 Only users who are allowed access to the Lists app can open the item.
-Other users can see the conversation and follow replies, but they aren’t allowed to use the link to access the item.
+Other users can see the conversation and follow replies, but they aren’t allowed to use the link to access the individual item.

 The Teams Mobile client supports access to lists via channel tabs (Figure 5).
 You can view, add, and edit list items, but you can’t create a list or remove a list from a channel using the mobile client, nor can you start a conversation about a list item as you can in the desktop or browser clients.
 I also couldn’t find a way to delete list items.
 None of these restrictions matter very much because the use case for mobile access is predominantly focused on viewing list information.